adam2285/odin-recipes/README.md

 # odin-recipes
 I am practicing my HTML knowledge.
-I have made some progress regarding Git Hub and cleared up spme blank spots in regards to cloning and moving repositories.
+I have made some progress regarding Git Hub and cleared up some blank spots in regards to cloning and moving repositories.
+I am also learning more about Git and committing/making changes.
+Slowly but surely things are making more sense.